-On 2 March 2012, The Town Planning Board gazetted the Draft Po Toi Islands Development Permission Area Plan (DPA/I-PTI/1).
-According to the explanatory statement, The general planning intention of the plan is "to protect the rural and natural landscape of the area with scientific importance and high conservation value from encroachment by unauthorised development and from undesirable change of use.
+On 2 March 2012, The Town Planning Board gazetted the Draft Po Toi Islands Development Permission Area (DPA) Plan No. DPA/I-PTI/1.
+According to the explanatory statement, the general planning intention of the plan is "to protect the rural and natural landscape of the area with scientific importance and high conservation value from encroachment by unauthorised development and from undesirable change of use.
 Due consideration should be given to the conservation of the ecologically and environmentally sensitive areas, such as Po Toi, when development in or near the Area is proposed".

-The departments also expressed that there was potential to designate conservation zonings, including "Conservation Area" ("CA"), "Coastal Protection Area" ("CPA") and/or "Site of Special Scientific Interest" ("SSSI"), in the Area (especially in Po Toi)" The research findings of this paper from HKBWS provide evidence supporting the scientific importance and high conservation value of the area.
+On 27 February 2015, the Po Toi Islands DPA Plan was replaced by the Draft Po Toi Islands Outline Zoning Plan (OZP) No. S/I-PTI/1.
+Conservation zonings, including "Conservation Area" (CA), "Coastal Protection Area" (CPA) and "Green Belt" (GB), were designated in the OZP; however, "Site of Special Scientific Interest" (SSSI) was not considered.
+The research findings of this paper from HKBWS is to provide evidence supporting the scientific importance and high conservation value of the area, and to justify the need of a more stringent zoning (i.e., SSSI, ultimately Country Park) in order to adequately protect the ecologically sensitive habitats on Po Toi Islands.

-The South West New Territories Development Strategy Review (SWNT DSR) in 20013 has recommended the designation of Country Park (Figure 1.1) on the Po Toi Islands which Agriculture, Fisheries and Conservation Department (AFCD) has "initially confirmed the potential" Findings of this proposal suggest that the recommendation of Country Park designation should be put forward.
+The South West New Territories Development Strategy Review (SWNT DSR) in 20012 has recommended the designation of Country Park (Figure 1.1) on the Po Toi Islands which Agriculture, Fisheries and Conservation Department (AFCD) has "initially confirmed the potential".
+Findings of this proposal suggest that the recommendation of Country Park designation should be put forward.